launix-de/webdavfs/DAV-requirements.md

   if it already exists.
   Though this is very basic, there are servers that do not implement this, or not correctly.
-- Partial PUT support.
+- Partial PUT support (preferred).
-  This means writing just a part of a file, updating it in-place, instead of replacing an existing file. webdavFS detects what webserver it is talking  to.
+  This means writing just a part of a file, updating it in-place, instead of replacing an existing file. webdavfs detects what webserver it is talking to.
 If it's Apache it uses PUT + Content-Range, if it's SabreDAV it uses PATCH + X-Update-Range.
 For more info, see:
   https://blog.sphere.chronosempire.org.uk/2012/11/21/webdav-and-the-http-patch-nightmare
   http://sabre.io/dav/http-patch/

+- Fallback: full PUT on close.
+  If partial PUT is not available, webdavfs supports read–write by using a per‑open in‑RAM buffer.
+The full file is uploaded with a normal PUT on fsync/close or after a short inactivity period.
+Servers only need to support standard `PUT`, `GET`, and conditional `If-Match`/`If-None-Match`.

 ## Partial PUT support as a standard